Chirag2681/N-Queen-Visualizer/README.md

-# N-Queen-Visualizer
+# N-Queen-Visualizer <br/>
-Features
+<b> Introduction:</b> <br/>
+The N-Queens puzzle is the problem of placing N chess queens on an N×N chessboard so that no two queens threaten each other.
+Thus, a solution requires that no two queens share the same row, column, or diagonal.
+This algorithm is designed using recursion.<br/>

+<b>Features:</b> <br/>
-Solves the N-Queen problem using a backtracking algorithm.
+Solves the N-Queen problem using a backtracking algorithm.<br/>
-Visualizes the solution on a graphical chessboard.
+Visualizes the solution on a graphical chessboard.<br/>
-Supports any size of N (within reasonable computational limits).
+Supports any size of N (within reasonable computational limits).<br/>